rdlauer/articles/blues/hackoween/Hack-o-ween with Blues.md

 ![team building](team-building.jpg)

 Recently the Developer Experience and Cloud Services teams of Blues Wireless met up in Boston to recap, review, and set the stage for 2023.
-We also hosted a one-day internal hackathon to see what sorts of connected projects we could build in a relatively short amount of time.
+We also hosted a one-day internal hackathon to see what sorts of connected projects we could build in a single day.

-While it's one thing to hear the pain points that customers tell us about, it's another thing to *experience* those pain points yourself - especially in a time-constrained hackathon setting!
+While it's one thing to *hear* the pain points that customers tell us about, it's another thing to *experience* those pain points yourself - especially in a time-constrained hackathon setting!

 ![hackathon developers](hackathon-teams.jpg)

 ## The Hackathon Projects

-Teams of 2-4 built nine amazing projects, all using the Swan MCU, Notecard, and Notecarrier in creative ways (with a surprising number using [Edge Impulse](https://edgeimpulse.com/) to build TinyML models!).
+Teams of 2-4 built nine amazing projects using the Swan MCU, Notecard, and Notecarrier in creative ways (with a surprising number using [Edge Impulse](https://edgeimpulse.com/) to integrate Machine Learning capabilities).

+*And those projects?*

 1) 🫣 A Machine Learning-based fall detection and alerting system (inspired by [this Hackster project](https://www.hackster.io/naveenbskumar/fall-detection-system-with-edge-impulse-and-blues-wireless-a4dbba)).